 The website’s own cookies

-The website’s own cookies can be used to save visitor-specific data and settings intended for the website’s own uses, such as visitor’s user name, log-in data, language or region.
+The website’s own cookies can be used to save visitor-specific data and settings intended for the website’s own use, such as user name, log-in data, language or region.
 This information is used to carry out and adapt the operation of the website and to remember the choices made by the user.
 These cookies may be necessary for the operation and use of the website.
 No information used for marketing or tracking visitors in other services or websites is stored in the cookies.

-Services used on the website
+The services used on the website

 Management of cookies